seriousnasser/trackman/README.md

 Builds the app for production to the `build` folder.\

 ## More info
-- Project's storage is localstorage
+- by case, I decided when should use a literal object or es6 classes
+- localStorage considered for mock API storage (compatibility and simplicity), but I could use indexedDB as well Network and API errors are handled inside the component level, but we can take it in our networking layer without interfering representational layer in the complex architecture.
-- IE 11 and below is not project's target
+- IE 11 and below is not the project's target
+- The API mock system could be implemented in an easier way, but I considered this, we can switch between real API and mock API whenever we need.
-- test covered for some services and components (appx 20% coverage)
+- test covered for some services and components (appx 10% coverage)
-- used hash map data structure for increase find performance (O(1))
+- used hash map data structure to increase getOne performance (O(1))
-- automatically deploys on Github pages after each push on main branch
+- automatically deploys on Github pages after each push on the main branch (after merging the pull request)
-- using mui with css-in-js approach and css modules together in the same project is not optimal, I did in this project for speed up development.
+- using mui with css-in-js approach and CSS modules together in the same project is not optimal.
+I did into this project to speed up development.